kirchhoffing/fitpersona/OVERVIEW.md

 * Read OVERVIEW\.md at session start
 * Understand monorepo layout and package boundaries
 * Respect i18n, auth, and type safety principles
+* Be aware of the injury adaptation system when modifying workout-related code

 ### Code Practices